Behind the Scenes of the PCH Prize Patrol

 How Does the PCH Prize Patrol Award Prizes?

-Before the Prize Patrol heads to the winner's home, the members buy everything they need to garnish the prize, including a bottle of champagne, bunches of helium balloons, and flowers from a local florist.
+Before the Prize Patrol heads to the winner's home, the members buy everything they need to make the prize really special, including a bottle of champagne, bunches of helium balloons, and flowers from a local florist.

-Janice Ryan said that on one of her deliveries, the florist was so excited to hear about who they were working with that they actually shut the shop down and went along with the Prize Patrol to present the big prize.
+Janice Ryan said that on one of her deliveries, the florist was so excited to hear about who they were working with that they actually shut the shop down and went along with the Prize Patrol to present the big prize to its winner.

 The next thing that the Prize Patrol does is try to find out where the winner is going to be without giving away the big surprise.
-Winners are not notified in advance when the Prize Patrol shows up so that their reactions are genuine.
+PCH doesn't notify winners in advance so that when the Prize Patrol shows up, the winners' reactions are genuine.

-Sometimes, the Prize Patrol will call ahead to say that the winner is going to be receiving a delivery, but they won't mention that the delivery in question is a huge check from Publishers Clearing House.
+Sometimes, the Prize Patrol will call ahead to say that the winner will be receiving a delivery, but they won't mention that the delivery in question is a huge check from Publishers Clearing House.
+Other times, they enlist friends or family members to help or surprise the winner at a known location like their workplace.

-What Does the PCH Prize Patrol Do If You Are Not Home to Receive a Prize?
+What Does the PCH Prize Patrol Do If You Aren't Home to Receive a Prize?

 PCH Prize Patrol Reaches Out to Share the Excitement of Winning